- Products and services

 General Terms and Conditions

 1. These general terms and conditions (“Terms and Conditions”) apply to all offers and requests for offers, any agreements resulting therefrom and any other legal relationship between N.V.
-Nederlandsch Octrooibureau and another party (the “Principal”), whereby N.V.
-Nederlandsch Octrooibureau provides or is to provide certain services.
+Nederlandsch Octrooibureau and/or NLO Shieldmark B.V. and another party (the “Principal”), whereby N.V.
+Nederlandsch Octrooibureau and/or NLO Shieldmark B.V. provides/provide or is/are to provide certain services.
 Any general terms and conditions of the Principal are explicitly excluded from the legal relationship between N.V.
-Nederlandsch Octrooibureau and the Principal.
+Nederlandsch Octrooibureau and/or NLO Shieldmark B.V. and the Principal.

 2. Articles 7:404 and 7:407, paragraph 2 of the Dutch Civil Code do not apply.
 N.V.
-Nederlandsch Octrooibureau (the “Supplier”) shall be exclusively deemed to be the supplier vis-a-vis the Principal.
+Nederlandsch Octrooibureau and/or NLO Shieldmark B.V. (the “Supplier”) shall/will be exclusively deemed to be the supplier vis-a-vis the Principal.
 All assignments will be deemed to be accepted by the Supplier, even if the assignment has been accepted by an employee or representative of the Supplier.

 3. In the performance of the activities connected to any assignment from the Principal, the Supplier shall as far as reasonably possible, observe the standard of a careful and diligent supplier.
 The Supplier does not guarantee the envisaged result.
 Accordingly, the Supplier’s obligations under any agreement with the Principal shall solely amount to obligations to use its best efforts.